What is the Easiest Math in College?

 Math-centric Distribution Requirements: One Quantitative and Formal Reasoning course.

-Introductory pure math courses include Linear Algebra and Calculus I. However, if students are only trying to satisfy the Quantitative and Formal Reasoning distribution requirement, they can choose from a range of courses in a multitude of departments.
-One option is Visualizing Data: Design, Power, and Truth, offered by the environmental studies department.
-Moreover, Thinking Sociologically with Numbers is offered by the sociology department.
+Introductory math courses include Working with Data, Calculus I, Great Ideas in Mathematics, and Introduction to Data Science.
+However, if students are only trying to satisfy the Quantitative and Formal Reasoning distribution requirement, they can choose from a range of courses in a multitude of departments:

 Related: Best Liberal Arts Colleges